STRML/subscription-dedupe/README.md

 This simple example shows how to dedupe subscriptions to Redis.

-When creating a `SubscriptionDedupe`, you must define two methods, `addListener` and `removeListener`.
+When creating a `SubscriptionDedupe`, you must define two methods, `onSubscribe` and `onUnsubscribe`.
 If you wish to listen to success/error, you should return a Promise.

 ```js